cipriponta/RaspberryPi-Smart-Car/README.md

 - [X] Detect lines using OpenCV
 - [X] Change the line detection algorithm to contour finding
 - [X] Create a simple PID Controller that changes the direction of the robot from the camera input
-- [ ] Create a logging system
-- [ ] Setup the python debugger for VSCode
+- [X] Setup the python debugger for VSCode
-- [ ] Create a new track layout that is the size of 2 A0 sheets
+- [X] Create a new track layout that is the size of 2 A0 sheets
 - [ ] Implement the sliding window approach for the Lane Detection
     - Optimize the Line class by adding the length attribute
     - Create the Point class to optimize code